SUSE/azure-resource-manager-sap-solution-templates/README.md

 ## Directory structure
 ### Overall structure

-xTier                        - the solution templates
+* xTier                        - the solution templates

-docu                         - documentation of some backgrounds
+* docu                         - documentation of some backgrounds

-for_marketplace              - temporary for creating Azure Marketplace offering
+* for_marketplace              - temporary for creating Azure Marketplace offering

-scripts                      - Scripts used in the templates for setup the infrastructure tool                         - some helper tools
+* scripts                      - Scripts used in the templates for setup the infrastructure
+* tools                        - some helper tools

 ### Details for the 2Tier template as example:

- azuredeploy.json            - Template which creates the resources
+* azuredeploy.json            - Template which creates the resources

- azuredeploy.parameter.json  - Parameterfile for github deployment
+* azuredeploy.parameter.json  - Parameterfile for github deployment

- metadata.json               - Description for github deployment
+* metadata.json               - Description for github deployment

- version.txt                 - Version number of the template
+* version.txt                 - Version number of the template

- createUiDefinition.json     - Frontend for the Marketplace
+* createUiDefinition.json     - Frontend for the Marketplace

- mp_guid.txt                 - Unique Id for Marketplace
+* mp_guid.txt                 - Unique Id for Marketplace

- mainTemplate.json           - Temporary copy for the Marketplace
+* mainTemplate.json           - Temporary file for the Marketplace

 ## Contribution
 If you would like to contribute, please fork this repository and *send pull requests*.